 Additional documents may be distributed via OCW-i by the instructor if necessary.

-Students' course scores are based on the final exam (80%) and exercise problems (20%).
+Students' course scores are based on the exercise problems.
+Detail will be explained in the first lecture.

 No prerequisites, but enrollment in the related courses (Basic Inorganic Chemistry, Basic Quantum Chemistry, Basic Organic Chemistry, and Basic Chemical Thermodynamics) is desirable.